Elenkosz/rivus/doc/contribution.rst

 **************

 Nobody can explain better what your code does than you.
-The doc-string are essential, and I would not suppose anybody would submit code without it ;)
+The doc-strings are essential, and I would not suppose anybody would submit code without it ;)

 Please take the time and jump into the conventions of :abbr:`RtD (Readthedocs)`